Skip to main content

 The Bad News Game

-The goal of this game is to expose the tactics and manipulation techniques that are used to mislead people and build up a following.
-Bad News works as a psychological “vaccine” against disinformation: according to the developers, playing it builds cognitive resistance against common forms of manipulation that you may encounter online.
-Please click on
+The Bad News Game is a game that exposes tactics and manipulation techniques (impersonation, emotion, polarization, conspiracy, discredit, trolling) that are used to mislead people and build up a following.
+Bad News works as a psychological “vaccine” against disinformation.
+According to the developers, by playing it, it builds cognitive resistance against common forms of manipulation that

-In this report, Ofcom used a variety of methods to gain an insight into the online news landscape and how people consume online news.
-The use of social media as people’s main route to access news blurs the boundaries between news, entertainment, and social content, which creates difficulty in thinking critically when it comes to
+This report from Ofcom, the UK media regulator, gives an insight into the online news landscape and how people consume online news.
+The use of social media as people’s main route to access news can blur the boundaries between news, entertainment, and social content, which can create difficulties in thinking critically when it comes to

 Behind the Headlines